theanalyst/fosdem18-ceph-elk/slides.md

 + Forwards metadata from other zones onto a ES instance
 + Requires a read only zone that doesn't cater to user requests & only forwards to ES
++ No off the shelf authentication module that can work with RGW
++ Recommendation to not expose ES endpoint to public

 --

-## Caveats
-+ ES unfortunately doesn't have an off the shelf authentication module
-+ ES endpoint shouldn't be made public, accessible to the cluster administrators
+## Elastic Sync Plugin: User Requests
 + For normal user requests, RGW itself can authenticate the user; ensures users don't see other's data
 + We have an attribute mentioning owners for an object and this is used to service user requests
++ Allows custom metadata fields to be set up per bucket
++ Queries from end user on bucket

 --